ClickerMonkey/iteratez/README.md

 - `desc`: Reverses the comparison logic.
 - `withEquality`: Set a custom equality function.
 - `withComparator`: Set a custom comparison function.

+### Reset
+The following function(s) allow you to change the source for iteration.

+- `reset`: Sets a new source to iterate.

 ### Other Functions
 The following static functions exist to help iterate simple sources: